amy-bo/DSP/README.md

 ## Goal

 - Pioreactors can be set up automatically to stream relevant data to an open source data sharing platform.
 - Having all this data on a data sharing platform will allow researchers to collaborate and learn from each other's work, it will allow them to train AI and digital twins on this data and
 - It will also allow us to monitor if free-rental bioreactors are being used as intended.
 - We would ideally like to have an initial data sharing platform set up by the end of Q1.

 ## Barriers to Project

 - Our constraints to date have been time/ability mismatches and lack of funding to contract out the project.
 - Martin has no planned holiday in the next 3 months, and works on AMYBO 95% full time.

 ## What conditions exist?

 - We will need to lend developers a Pioreactor.
 We are fully open source - no NDA.
 - The AMYBO community is in a position to procure/scale up the solution service for medium or long-term use – Prof Joshua Pearce of [uwo.ca](https://uwo.ca) offered to fund 10 electroPioreactors with $100k in kind academic support for a pilot trial, with hopefully 100 electroPioreactors to follow if successful.

-## Current Technology
+## Current/Existing Technology

-The Pioreactor software should if possible be implemented as a [Pioreactor Plugin](https://docs.pioreactor.com/developer-guide/intro-plugins).
+- The electroPioreactor is detailed [here](https://amy.bo/electropioreactor)
+- It is based on the Pioreactor which is thoroughly documented at [docs.pioreactor.com](https://docs.pioreactor.com)
+- We have no volunteer database, but can request input from volunteers via [our forum](https://forum.amybo.org) and [YouTube](https://amy.bo/YouTube)
-We have not started development of the Data Sharing Platform other than opening a [public repo](https://github.com/Amybo-org/DSP).
+- We have not started development of the Data Sharing Platform other than opening a [public repo](https://github.com/Amybo-org/DSP).

 ## Technology